ale-mendez/ESPNN/README.md

 $ pip install ESPNN-master.zip
 ```

-## Run ESPNN
+## Run ESPNN locally

-Once you've installed the ESPNN package in your preferred environment, you can run it by using a jupyter notebook or directly from terminal.
+Once you've [installed](#install-espnn) the ESPNN package in your preferred environment, you can run it by using a jupyter notebook or directly from terminal.
 ### Using a notebook

-A basic tutorial of the ESPNN package usage is given in [prediction.ipynb](https://github.com/ale-mendez/ESPNN/blob/master/workflow/prediction.ipynb).
+A basic tutorial of the ESPNN package usage is given in <a href="https://github.com/ale-mendez/ESPNN/blob/master/workflow/prediction.ipynb" target="_blank">prediction.ipynb</a>.
 The package requires the following parameters as minimal input:

 - ``projectile``: Chemical formula for the projectile
 - ``projectile_mass``: Mass in amu for the projectile